williamdnapier/aws-cloud-practitioner-notes/README.md

 3. Data is transmitted through a private network connection between AWS and a customer's datacenter or corporate network
 4. Benefits
     1. Reduce cost when using large volumes of traffic
-    2. Increase relability (predictible performance)
+    2. Increase reliability (predictable performance)
-    3. Increase bandwidth (predicible bandwidth)
+    3. Increase bandwidth (predictable bandwidth)
     4. Decrease latency
 5. Direct connect is charged by the port hours and data transferred
 6. Available in 1Gbps and 10Gbps